-[P]laintiffs who seek the aid of the courts to alter existing employment policies, or the employer who might be subject to conflicting decrees, are best able to bear the burden of designating those who would be adversely affected if plaintiffs prevail; these parties will generally have a better understanding of the scope of likely relief than employees who are not named but might be affected.
-130
+[P]laintiffs who seek the aid of the courts to alter existing employment policies, or the employer who might be subject to conflicting decrees, are best able to bear the burden of designating those who would be adversely affected if plaintiffs prevail; these parties will generally have a better understanding of the scope of likely relief than employees who are not named but might be affected.129

 There is some merit to this argument.
-However, the original parties need not join interested parties to communicate their superior knowledge; instead they could do so by notifying potentially affected third parties.
-Furthermore, the original parties cannot know which third parties will feel it worth while to enter the lawsuit.
-As a result, they may join many unnecessary parties -- parties who would not seek to intervene on their own, and in fact do not want to be in the lawsuit.
-131 Not only will it be expensive for the original parties to try to join every conceivable interested party, but many of the joined parties will be forced to incur unnecessary legal expenses.
+However, the original parties need not join interested parties to communicate their superior knowledge; instead, they could do so by notifying potentially affected third parties.
+Furthermore, the original parties cannot know which third parties will feel it worthwhile